smmckay/quex-mirror/doc/source/02-syntax/patterns/main.rst

 .. note::

     In a ``define`` section regular expressions are associated with identifiers.
-These identifiers may then be used in other regular expressions by embracing them in curly brackets.
+These identifiers may then be expanded in other definitions.
     This way, it becomes possible to define larger expressions as a composition of smaller regular expressions in a clear fashion.

     The usage of references can be applied to the extend that modes only contain references to regular expressions.
 As a consequence, the